emmt/OIFITS.jl/README.md

 accessible via `ds.target`), a mean to merge list of targets had to de defined.
 The adopted rule is pretty simple:

-> The `target_id` field of any data-block that is part of a data-set correspond
+> The `target_id` field of any data-block that is part of a data-set
-> to the index of the target entry in the list of targets stored by the
+> corresponds to the index of the target entry in the list of targets stored by
-> data-set.
+> the data-set.

 As a consequence, whenever a data-block is pushed into a data-set, the target identifiers of the data-block have to be rewritten according to this rule.
 Of